drjeffnorris/FirstRobotics/README.md

 Once you've performed the setup steps above you should be able to build this project from Unity following the same process described in the HoloLens developer documentation.

-# More background

-1. Supported for Universal Windows Platform apps
-2. Available in the extremely out of date version of Mono that Unity uses

-Plus, we don’t want to use any of Unity’s networking stuff because that is going to be hard to integrate with from other non-Unity applications (like the Driver Station).